-- Set a daily routine that makes you feel at ease - Exercise regularly - Get fresh air every day - Wake up and go to bed at reasonable times to set a good sleep pattern (avoid naps during the day and limit coffee in the afternoon & evening) - Eat a balanced diet (meat, dairy, fruit and vegetables) - Drink plenty of water, at least 11⁄2 litres (1500 ml) every day - Eat small amounts of foods high in fat, salt and sugar - Talk to people, such as Health Service Team, Chaplain, Correctional Officers, Therapeutic Services Staff - Get involved in programs and training talk to Prisoner Education and Training (PEaT) staff to find out what's on offer.
+- Set a daily routine that makes you feel at ease - Exercise regularly - Get fresh air every day - Wake up and go to bed at reasonable times to set a good sleep pattern (avoid naps during the day and limit coffee in the afternoon & evening).
+Please discuss with healthcare staff as they can provide you some information. - Eat a balanced diet (meat, dairy, fruit and vegetables) - Drink plenty of water, at least 11⁄2 litres (1500 ml) every day - Eat small amounts of foods high in fat, salt and sugar - Talk to people, such as Health Service Team, Chaplain, Correctional Officers, Therapeutic Services Staff - Get involved in programs and training talk to Prisoner Education and Training (PEaT) staff to find out what's on offer.